ScottPlot/ScottPlot/src/ScottPlot5/readme.md

 * ✔️ ScottPlot 4 remains fully supported (and contributions are welcome)

 * Development progress is discussed in the [**ScottPlot Discord**](https://ScottPlot.NET/discord)

+# ScottPlot 5 Architecture

+## Cookbook
+* The cookbook is an NUnit test project
+* When it runs it outputs HTML pages in /dev/www/cookbook/5.0
+* `index.html` pages have pretty folder-level URLs (e.g., `/5.0/#plot`) and are suitable for deploying online
+* `index.local.html` pages have ugly URLs that point to HTML files by name (e.g., `/5.0/index.html#plot`) but they can be browsed on a local file system